nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

 Examples:
-* If the user chooses to delete a pet, `undo` will revert the address book to the state where the pet is not deleted.
+* If the user chooses to delete a pet, `undo` will revert the WoofAreYou to the state where the pet is not deleted.

 ### View help : `help`